What are TurboTax’s Up to Five Days Early Refund Delivery options?

 TurboTax has two offerings that can get you your federal refund up to 5 days earlier than the IRS would deliver it to you directly.

-Up to 5 days early works by delivering your refund up to 5 days before the IRS is able to deliver funds to your bank account.
-For example, if the IRS indicates that your refund will arrive in your account in 15 days from the date your tax return was accepted, our up to 5 days early service will get your refund to your account within 10-14 days.
+Up to Five Days Early works by delivering your refund up to 5 days before the IRS is able to deliver funds to your bank account.
+For example, if the IRS indicates that your refund will arrive in your account within 15 days from the date your tax return was accepted, our Up to Five Days Early service will get your refund to your account within 10–14 days.

-You can get your refund deposited in your own bank account for a fee deducted from your tax refund.
+You can get your refund deposited in your own bank account for a fee.
 If the money isn’t delivered at least 1 day early, you won’t be charged a fee for this service.

 For most filers, the IRS delivers a refund within 21 days if you select direct deposit as your refund method.